Property Boundaries, Lines, and Neighbors FAQ

-If you think that your neighbor is starting to use your land, even if it's just a minor thing like building a fence in the wrong location or installing a drainage pipe that crosses the property line, you need to act immediately.
+If you think your neighbor is starting to use your land, even if it's just a minor thing like building a fence in the wrong location or installing a drainage pipe that crosses the property line, you need to act immediately.

-For instance, if your neighbor builds a fence or a new driveway that comes onto your property by a few inches, this may be enough for a title company to refuse to issue insurance when it comes time to sell your house.
+For instance, if your neighbor builds a fence or a new driveway that comes onto your property by a few inches, this may be enough for a title company to refuse to issue insurance when you sell your house.

 If your neighbor does not want to cooperate, your best option is to point out the deed showing the property boundaries or to hire a surveyor to come out and place new property line markers.
 If the neighbor does not stop building on your land, hire a lawyer and bring a trespass lawsuit.
 A judge can issue an order to force your neighbor to stop building on your land.

 Have More Questions About Property Boundaries?
 Ask a Lawyer